-It's International Credit Union Day!
-What better way to celebrate the auspicious occasion than to rattle off some handy product promotion tips that every credit union (the world over) should consider adding to its ongoing strategies?
+Not sure how best to promote your products?
+Let's rattle off some handy product promotion tips that every bank or credit union (the world over) should consider adding to its ongoing strategies!

-Here are six potential tactics your CU should consider.
+Here are six potential tactics your FI should consider.

 Your web-savvy consumers want to serve themselves—think of the popularity of self-checkouts at major retailers.
 To do this, they need the ability to apply for and open accounts on their time and in their own spaces.
 You likely have provided the ability to apply for a loan on your website, for example, but consider other on-demand services.
 Can someone apply for membership to your credit union online?
 How about retirement accounts?
 Think of your most popular in-branch member actions, and consider making them actionable on your website.